 Classic aperitivo includes a dry, bitter based cocktail (either alcoholic or non-alcoholic).
 These options include a Spritz made with Aperol or Campari and Prosecco, an Americano made with Campari, sweet Vermouth and Soda, or a Negroni, which is a Florentine specialty, made with Gin, sweet Vermouth and Campari.
 If you love bubbles there are countless aperitivo-friendly whites such as Prosecco from the Veneto region, or the many northern Italy sparkling wines made in the “traditional method” or méthode champenoise.
 Of course, fruity Sangiovese wines from Tuscany also make stellar options.
 You will also find a wide variety of Tuscan reds.
 For example, Montecucco is a red from the Amiata mountains that is made with Sangiovese grapes and is completely different from a Sangiovese from the Suvereto plains or a Chianti Classico from Florence.

 Since aperitivo should be food as well as a pre-dinner drink, traditional food for the ritual should include only olives, chips, and peanuts.
 Nevertheless, today many places offer a wide variety of crostini, salads, cold cuts, cheeses, breads, soups and pasta with this deal: one drink + "free" food buffet (or Aperi-dinner) for a fixed price between 7 and 10 euros).
-It's a great deal, but be aware that not all places offer high quality food.

 If you are a wine lover, aperitivo would be a perfect time to experiment different food and wine pairings.
 According to Coral, people should follow their palate.
 "Tasting is all subjective and it is important to have fun and not feel intimidated".
 Her philosophy with applying food and wine pairing is that it should simply enhance the tasting experience.
-Here are a few fun “rules” to play with: Try sparkling wine with salty foods like potato chips or with spicy dishes, eggs, artichokes, and asparagus.
+Here are a few fun “rules” to play with: try sparkling wine with salty foods like potato chips or with spicy dishes, eggs, artichokes, and asparagus.
 Cold cuts and fresh cheeses go well with Tuscan reds.
 If you are eating fatty fish, such as Salmon try a light red such as a Pinot Noir.
 Think outside the box and try red wine with fish!
 Another interesting idea is to combine regional food and wine.
-For example, the Fontina cheese crostini and Sparkling Chardonnay I enjoyed were both from Valle D'Aosta.
+For example, the Fontina cheese crostini and Sparkling Chardonnay we enjoyed were both from Valle D'Aosta.

 Aperitivo hour usually stretches from 6 or 7pm to 9pm.
 It's a good occasion to spend the last hours of the day with a friend, waiting for the sunset in a special spot of the town.